Best Forced Reset Triggers & Super Safeties 2026: Buyer's Guide

 - →Quality BCG with proper gas port sizing

-- →Anti-walk pins included with Partisan
+- →Anti-walk pins included with Disruptor

 - →True drop-in cassette, no fitting required